vireshnalge/Power-Bi-Dashboard-/README.md

-# Power-Bi-Dashboard-
+##Mobile Sales Dashboard – Power BI
+🔍 Overview
-he Mobile Sales Dashboard project focuses on analyzing and visualizing mobile phone sales data to provide actionable business insights.
-Using Power BI, I built an interactive dashboard that helps stakeholders monitor sales performance, identify top-selling brands, track revenue trends, and make data-driven decisions.
+This project is focused on building an interactive dashboard to analyze and visualize mobile phone sales data using Power BI.
+The dashboard will help businesses monitor performance, track sales trends, and make informed decisions based on actionable insights.

+# Dataset used